 Level 2 plagiarism: Appeal to the Senate

-21. A student may appeal to the Senate from any decision against him or her on a charge of plagiarism made by Academic Board.
+24. A student may appeal to the Senate from any decision of the Campus Committee on Examinations Regulations 20 and 21 and of Academic Board under Regulation 22.

 Delegation by Dean or Head of Department